mvolkmann/blog/src/swift-ui.md

 ## Icons

 {% aTargetBlank "https://developer.apple.com/sf-symbols/", "SF Symbols" %}
-is a library of icons provided by Apple.
+is a library of over 3000 icons provided by Apple.
 To use it, browse the website linked above and click the "Download" link.
-This downloads a .dmg file.
+This downloads a `.dmg` file.
-Double-click this and double-click the .pkg file icon to install the library and the "SF Symbols" app that is used to browse the icons.
+Double-click this and double-click the `.pkg` file icon to install the library and the "SF Symbols" app.
+To discover icon names, launch the "SF Symbols" app, browse the collection of icons, and click them.

 To use an icon in a SwiftUI app, add an `Image` view.
 For example:

 ```swift
 Image(systemName: "cloud.snow")